TheoBrigitte/vim/bundle/youcompleteme/README.md

 ### Diagnostic Display

-YCM will display diagnostic notifications for the C-family, C#, Java, JavaScript, and TypeScript languages.
+YCM will display diagnostic notifications for the C-family, C#, Go, Java, JavaScript, Rust and TypeScript languages.
 Since YCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.

 Here are the various pieces of the diagnostic UI: